Babies, toddlers and under 6s

 We provide a fully supervised, fun but secure environment where the children can share time together and develop the beginnings of their relationships with God.
 The Primary enjoy a variety of activities including singing, art and craft and games, sometimes presenting items to the adults on occasions such as at Christmas or Easter.

-During the week we also have POTs (Parents of Toddlers) which is open to everyone with a little one and is an opportunity to share activities, toys, singing and games with your pre-school toddler or baby in a safe and secure environment.
-The POTs group is probably our most diverse group with parents from all backgrounds, beliefs and nationalities.
+During the week we also have Tiny Tots Playtime which is open to everyone with a little one and is an opportunity to share activities, toys, singing and games with your pre-school toddler or baby in a safe and secure environment.
+The group is probably our most diverse group with parents from all backgrounds, beliefs and nationalities.

 Kids, tweens and teens